Net Worth

 Personal Life

 From 2006 to 2015, Kourtney Kardashian was in an intermittent relationship with Scott Disick.
-Their love story began at a house party in Mexico with their common friend Joe Francis.
-The two have three children: their youngest son, Reign Aston Disick, daughter Penelope Scotland Disick, and eldest son, Mason Dash Disick.
+Their love story began at a house party in Mexico with a mutual friend, Joe Francis.
+The two have three children: their youngest son, Reign Aston Disick; their daughter, Penelope Scotland Disick; and their eldest son, Mason Dash Disick.

 Disick and Kardashian’s relationship was a big part of the Keeping Up With the Kardashians show.
 Fans followed their multiple spin-offs, Kortney’s pregnancies, and the births of all three of her kids.